 Life is short.
 If you don’t want to waste your time to go through the entire article, here is my advice: Use FreeBSD (or *BSD) if possible.
 Using ZFS on Linux is like putting a giraffe in the wild Alaska.
 It is not going to work.
 However, we may want to stick with one operating system for server for various reasons.
 Therefore, I’ve come up some advice for you if you really want to run ZFS on Linux:

 - Linux kernel plays an important role to ZFS.
 Try to use v.3 (e.g., RHEL 7) when possible.
 Using ZFS with v.
 2.6 (e.g., RHEL 6) may cause some unexpected problem to non-commerical grade hardware.
-So far I cannot make version 4 (e.g., install via kernel-ml) works with ZFS on RHEL 7:
+As of October 2019, I cannot make version 4 (e.g., install via kernel-ml or CentOS 8) works with ZFS on RHEL 7:

 Loading new spl-0.6.5.9 DKMS files...
 Building for 4.11.2-1.el7.elrepo.x86_64 Building initial module for 4.11.2-1.el7.elrepo.x86_64 configure: error: unknown Error!
 Bad return status for module build on kernel: 4.11.2-1.el7.elrepo.x86_64 (x86_64) Consult /var/lib/dkms/spl/0.6.5.9/build/make.log for more information.